All Episodes

 So the prosecutor there created a narrative that was false.

-A narrative and an and an expectation that there was going to be a certain outcome here.
+A narrative and an expectation that there was going to be a certain outcome here.

 And that leads to more frustration in the community, but that outcome was never going to come.

-We've now had two consecutive uh African American head of the Justice Department attorney general.
+We've now had two consecutive African-American head of the Justice Department, Attorney General.

-Gallup said they're worse than they have been in the last sixteen years.
+Gallup said they're worse than they have been in the last 16 years.

-But not not in this century have you seen the level of distrust and hostility that there that Gallup is now picking up at his polling data.
+Not in this century have you seen the level of distrust and hostility that Gallup is now picking up in his polling data.

-You know, I raised statistics on this program and I mentioned them every day because we since Obama's been president, we have twelve twelve million more Americans on food stamps.
+You know, I raise statistics on this program, and I mention them every day because since Obama's been president, we have 12 million more Americans on food stamps, another 8 million in poverty.

-We have the lowest labor participation rate since the seventies, the worst recovery since the forties, a fifty-one year low in terms of home ownership.
+We have the lowest labor participation rate since the 70s, the worst recovery since the 40s, a 51-year low in terms of home ownership.

 We've doubled our national debt.